The Digital Horcrux: Why Consciousness Can’t Be Cloned

 If your identity is spread across a thousand servers, where is your Serene Center?
 If you are everywhere, are you still here?

 The risk isn’t that machines will take over.
-The risk is voluntary self-dissolution—trading the vertical depth of presence for the horizontal width of reach.
+The risk is voluntary self-dissolution: trading the vertical depth of presence for the horizontal width of reach.

-The Continuity Question
+The Continuity Trap

 But what if the transition is gradual enough?
 What if technologies like Neuralink slowly replace biological neurons with synthetic ones, maintaining perfect continuity of experience?